Labrador Retriever Dog Breed Caring and Family, Social Life, Physical Traits, Diet Information

 Are Labrador Retrievers Versatile Workers?

 Yes, Labrador Retrievers are versatile workers.
 Labradors’ patient nature, willingness to please, and trainability make them the ideal breed for disability assistance.
 Labs are trained in many countries to assist those with autism or blindness.
 They also act as therapy dogs, rescue dogs, or perform detection and screening work for official agencies such as law enforcement.

 Are Labrador Retrievers Destructive?

 Yes, Labrador Retrievers can be destructive, but it is preventable.
 Many people choose labs because they are so intelligent.
-However, they tend to get bored when they are not physically and mentally stimulated.
+However, they tend to get bored when not physically and mentally stimulated.

 They love human companionship, so anxiety and chewing on things could set in when they are left alone.

 Are the Labrador’s Colors a Character Indicator?